Glossary of Foreskin Restoration Terms

 -

-refers to a natural narrowness of the preputial sphincter which prevents the
+Also called "preputial stenosis," it refers to a narrowing of the preputial

-foreskin from being drawn back over the glans.
-This is often a normal human
+opening which prevents the foreskin from being drawn back over the glans.

 -